oberien/das-protokoll/specification-v2.md

 The Control Protocol is similar to a simple version of TCP.
 Packets are acknowledged by proper responses to the according package.
-If a control packet hasn't been acknowledged after $1.5 \cdot RTT$, it is assumed to be lost and the packet MUST be retransmitted.
+If a control packet hasn't been acknowledged after $1.5 \cdot RTT$, it is assumed to be lost and the packet SHOULD be retransmitted.

 The control protocol consist of five different packet types.